dinbusan/swapi_take_home/README.md

 1. npm install - to install dependencies
 2. npm run dev - to start
 3. open http://localhost:5173 to see the application
+4. to open details about characters click the names